athenaxin/PUI2016_xt483/HW2_xt483/README.md

 HW2
 Getting some troubles about how to show the 'Onwardcall', I asked wangyao and learnt using the if function and if __name__ == 'main'.
 Other parts involves the same way as HW1.

 HW3
+I used os.getenv and pd.read_csv and drew the scatter line.